 The savings won’t just come from the rent of your office space.
-Think about the supplies you’d need to keep an office up and running.
-You would need equipment, utilities, cleaning, and any other financial aspects you’d have for an office.
-Think about all of the costs that you could cut by letting your employees work from home.
+Think about the supplies needed to keep an office up and running.
+You would need equipment, utilities, cleaning, and any other financial aspects for an office.
+Think about all the costs you could cut by letting your employees work from home.

 Support work/ life balance

-Allowing your team to make the choice for themself, whether they work remotely, in-office, or a hybrid form of both, shows you respect your employees to the fullest.
-You respect their time and their work/life balance.
+Allowing your team to choose for themself, whether they work remotely, in-office, or a hybrid form of both, shows you respect your employees to the fullest.
+You appreciate their time and their work/life balance.

 You might not know what is going on in someone’s home.
 Allowing caregivers, parents, or pet owners the option to be home when they need will make for the happiest employees.

-Working remotely isn’t just about watching Netflix all day (although, we won’t judge you if that’s what you want to do).
-It’s actually a great way to get more work done.
-And, there are many benefits to remote work for both employees and employers.
+Working remotely isn’t just about watching Netflix all day (although we won’t judge you if that’s what you want to do).
+It’s a great way to get more work done.
+And there are many benefits to remote work for both employees and employers.